lurado/LDOLayoutTemplates/README.md

 The algorithm is actually pretty simple and basically works as follows:

-- Iterate all views of a template and collect all constraints between views with a target view.
+- Iterate over all views of a template and collect all constraints between views with a target view.
 These are the constraints that will be _activated_ when `apply` is called.
 - Iterate over all the target views (the ones in your view controller's view having a `targetView` outlet pointing at them) and collect all constraints between them.
 These constraints will be _deactivated_ when